The crime of the century!

 I gotta tell ya a great dog story.
 I have a client from Bermuda named Ray, who is planning to retire here in the next few years.
 He bought a gorgeous condo a while back, and tries to spend as much time as he can here in paradise.
 Imagine leaving a beautiful place like Bermuda?
 It says a lot about Costa Rica.
 Just last week I had finished dinner with some good friends, and stopped at the Italian Gelato place in Coco for a double cone of Snickers and Chocolate Chip.
 The place was packed with families, and it reminded me of when I was a kid, my parents always took me to Carvel.
 As I am licking away like a mad man, racing the melting cream, I see this bike go by, with a blue flashing light on it, like a fire truck.
 And there is Crazy Bermuda Ray, riding around on his beach cruiser, with a big bag of doggie treats in his hand.
 Now remember, it is 9 PM at night, and this guy is peddling up and down the boulevard, feeding all the street dogs T BONZ and BEGGIN’ STRIPS.
 I am telling you, this place just brings out the best in people.

 I could go on for hours about how honest and hardworking the majority of the Costa Ricans are, but it is their big hearts that really impress me.
 Everywhere you look, someone is helping another person, or a cause in this country and it is what brings so many of us together here.
 Just this next week, there is a massive fund raiser to help repair the school in Hermosa.
 There is a belly dancing show, by my good friend Alessandra, and a live band afterwards, and all the proceeds go to the school.
 Take some time when you are here and talk to some of the locals, and you will be amazingly impressed at some of their lofty ambitions and goals.
 But even the ones who are not so fortunate, and might be a little down on their luck, have way too much pride to steal or beg.
 In the USA, you see people all the time with a WILL WORK FOR FOOD sign, yet they never work for anything.
 They are alcoholics or drug addicts who just sit around waiting for a welfare check.
 Not here.
 Every couple days someone comes by my office, asking if there is a house they can clean, or a lot they can chop, and we always do everything we can to find them some work.
 Often times, their entrepreneurial spirit kicks in and you see them on the streets of Playas del Coco “watching” your car.
 They buy a glow in the dark vest, write PARKING ATTENDANT on it and hang out where the tourists shop, and ask you if they can keep an eye on your vehicle while you have dinner or drinks.
 Do me a favor; ALWAYS SAY YES, and give them a few hundred Colones when you come back.
-Costa Rica Crime?
+Crime?
 Not with these guys around.
 I could leave a suitcase of cash in my truck outside of the bars in Coco and it would be there when I get back.
 Sometimes, they even sit on the tail gate of my truck, waiting for my return; but I am known as one of the better tippers.

 There is only ONE beggar that I know of.
 She is a very old lady, older than dirt, and she is always on the same corner in Escazu.
 She was around when the Lions were winning, and I don’t mean Detroit vs Green Bay; I am talking the Romans vs the Christians.
 I don’t go to the city very often but every time I see her, I give her $20.
 She even recognizes me now, as the gringo from the beach, and walks through traffic to meet me, almost getting creamed by a bus.
 God Bless her soul.

-When I got back to the scene of the big Costa Rica crime, it was close to noon now, and there were dozens of families enjoying the day at the beach.
+When I got back to the scene of the big crime it was close to noon, and there were dozens of families enjoying the day at the beach.
 I guess I must have looked a little odd, out with a rake and a dust pan, sweeping up scoops of sand.
 I probably should have brought a shovel, but they scare the hell out of me; hard labor and I don’t go well together, I get blisters and calluses just cutting an onion.
 This nice woman comes up to me curious as to what I was doing, and she saw the window of my truck.
 Again, the apologies were flying, and she wanted me to know how angry she was that someone could do that.
 That is NOT the Costa Rica we are striving for; she went on to say, as she helped me pick up the glass.

 The new President came to Guanacaste this week for the annual Annexation celebration.
 He came with 2 motorcycle cops and a couple of body guards.
 Just a couple weeks ago, as the country was celebrating its amazing win over Greece in the World Cup, a photo surfaced of the Big Cheese partying on a freeway overpass with thousands of people, not a secret service agent in site.
 My secretary has a photo of her and the last President at a beach party in Coco.
 Seriously what country feels safe enough to allow their leader to mingle with regular people when it isn’t a staged photo op like we have in the USA?